ivnsch/PieCharts/README.md

 ]
 ```

-If you need custom models, to be able to display additional informations, you can use subclasses of `PieSliceModel` instead of tuples.

 ###Overlays:

 Overlays are implemented using layers.
 There are several built in layers and you also can implement your own ones.